One Cool Thing: Make Your Own Bubbles

 1-2 wire coat hangers and a frying pan

-1 6 pack plastic ring
+1 6-pack plastic ring

 Paper towel tube

-In a clean bucket or dishpan mix together ingredients in order.
+In a clean bucket or dishpan mix together the ingredients in order.
 Keep a ladle or scoop in the bucket and stir occasionally making sure not to cause too much foam.
 Remove the excess foam as it appears.
 When the bucket is half empty add another cup of water.